📊 Understanding HDF5

 Concept What It Is Example (V2.0) Python

-Dataset Data array (like a file) unwrapped_interferogram f.create_dataset('name', data=array)
+Dataset Data array (like a file) unwrapped_interferogram, longitude f.create_dataset('name', data=array)

 Attribute Metadata (like file properties) @platform = "ALOS-2" f.attrs['platform'] = 'ALOS-2'